7 min read

 9. ... and to keep asteroids at bay

-One reason scientists are eager to predict the directions asteroids are drifting is to know when they're coming too-close-for-comfort to Earth.
+One reason scientists are eager to predict how asteroids are drifting is so they will know when the space rocks coming close to Earth.
 By taking the Yarkovsky effect into account, they’ve estimated that Bennu could pass closer to Earth than the Moon is in 2135, and possibly even closer between 2175 and 2195.
 Although Bennu is unlikely to hit Earth at that time, our descendants can use the data from OSIRIS-REx to determine how best to deflect any threatening asteroids that are found, perhaps even by using the Yarkovsky effect to their advantage.

 10. It's a gift that will keep on giving